 Sheffield Lake is a somewhat small city located in the state of Ohio.
 With a population of 9,026 people and two constituent neighborhoods, Sheffield Lake is the 186th largest community in Ohio.

-Sheffield Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sheffield Lake is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Sheffield Lake who work in office and administrative support (16.48%), sales jobs (9.91%), and food service (8.46%).
+Unlike some cities, Sheffield Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sheffield Lake are a mix of both white- and blue-collar jobs.
+Overall, Sheffield Lake is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Sheffield Lake who work in office and administrative support (15.91%), sales jobs (10.50%), and healthcare (7.64%).

-In terms of college education, Sheffield Lake is nearly on par with the US average for all cities of 21.84%: 18.39% of adults 25 and older in Sheffield Lake have a bachelor's degree or advanced degree.
+The percentage of adults in Sheffield Lake who are college-educated is close to the national average for all communities of 21.84%: 20.60% of the adults in Sheffield Lake have a bachelor's degree or advanced degree.

 The most common language spoken in Sheffield Lake is English.
 Other important languages spoken here include Spanish and Polish.